Mushymato/HaveMoreKids/docs/002-extensions-tokenizable_strings.md

 ## `[HMK_KidName <kid id>]`

 Resolves to the player given display name for a kid, or empty string if there's no kid with that id in the world.
+Does not work for generic kids since they do not have id.

+## `[HMK_RandomSiblingName <kid id>]`

+Resolves to the name of a random sibling of this kid.
+2 kids are considered siblings if they have the same player parent (NPC parent does not matter).
+Does work for generic kids that are siblings to this custom kid.